steveh250/MAF/README.md

  - [X] Add Word document creation to store output.
  - [X] Pass files in as parameters (with defaults).
  - [X] Try larger Qwen models (14b runs just fine - needed context window modified).
- - [X] Improved prompts to sure overlap (got better responses).
+ - [X] Improved prompts to reduce instructtion and user prompt overlap (got better responses and less reasoning).
- - [ ] Built version to extract RFP contents into JSON and then loop through the individual JSON sections and develop responses (replicates what I do manually with GenAI's), all consolidated into a final word document.
+ - [X] Built version to extract RFP contents into JSON and then loop through the individual JSON sections and develop responses (replicates what I do manually with GenAI's), all consolidated into a final word document.
+This worked really well and was a major enhancement.
  	- [X] Keep JSON as intermediate format as it's entriely possible the RFP reponse could feed into an automated assessor that would ingest the JSON and assess it (easier to assess than parsing a word document).

 ### Phase 2 - Enhancements
- - Improve prompts (looking at the reasoning output it seems like the prompt maybe confusing - which allso leads to lots of LLM time and a slow down in the process - can see the number and duration of LLM interactions from the Ollama logs).
+ - Fix the company information ingestion and RAG extraction - the model is still hallucinating.
  - Try larger Qwen models - qwen3:30b may be a bit too large with any large enough context window, although I suspect we will get a better quality RFP respnse from this larger model).
  - Add conversational, multi-turn (this doesn't fit the factory model but would be fun - would be more suited to an interactive solution).
  - Automate: Develop cron shell script to monitor folder for PDF's, process the PDF and generate response (whether that is drafting a response or assessing a rubric).